aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/reading-metadata/_index.md

 ---
-title: "Reading Metadata"
+title: " Metadata"
 description: "Learn how to access and use barcode metadata returned by BarCodeReader in Aspose.BarCode for Java."
 type: docs
 weight: 50
-url: /java/developer-guide/barcode-recognition/barcode-properties/metadata
+url: /java/developer-guide/barcode-recognition/barcode-properties/reading-metadata
 ---

 # Reading Barcode Metadata